jberenike/jberenike.github.io/about.md

 and the current chair of the [ADHO Special Interest Group "Digital Literary Stylistics"](https://dls.hypotheses.org).

 As a Digital Humanist, I strive to understand the potential as well as the constraints of the digital transformation of society and the Humanities.
-My main field is textual DH, with a PhD on metaphor in language, thought and communication from VU University Amsterdam.
+My main field is textual literary DH, with a PhD on metaphor in language, thought and communication from VU University Amsterdam.

 Currently, I work as a postdoctoral researcher at the DHLab at the University of Basel (Switzerland).